 It was pitch–dark and I could only hear the intense activity that took place in the refuge.
-Time was half past six and most people were already up getting dressed and fixing their equipment.
-Me and Veronika were the last to get up as usual.
+Time was half past six and most people were already up, getting dressed and fixing their equipment.
+Me and Veronika were the last ones as usual.
 The majority would cross Mt.
 Tymfi and get down to Tsepelovo from the southeast.
 The weather was clear at the moment but we knew that it was about to change.
 We had to reach Megas lakos gorge before it hit us, so naturally everybody was in a hurry.

-Our breakfast was small and fast, we said farewell to Giorgos and got out half an hour after everybody else did.
+After a small breakfast, we said farewell to Giorgos and got out, half an hour after everybody else .
 The wind was blowing with a furry but we were not worried.
 As soon as we descended below the ridge, it was gone.
-We followed the path down to Tsoumani pond but this time we turned right, before getting there and started climbing to the ridge at the southeast between Gamila and Astraka peaks.
+We followed the path down to Tsoumani pond as we did the previous day on the way to Dragon lake, but this time we turned right before getting there and started climbing to the ridge at the southeast between the peaks Gamila and Astraka.